cshepscorp/MVC-Challenge-Tech-Blog/README.md

   <a name="installation"></a>
   ## Installation
-  run `git clone https://github.com/cshepscorp/MVC-Challenge-Tech-Blog.git` to clone onto your machine run `npm install` to install the appropriate packages for this application.
+  run `git clone https://github.com/cshepscorp/MVC-Challenge-Tech-Blog.git` to clone onto your machine\
+  run `npm install` to install the appropriate packages for this application.\
   You will need access to a mysql database in order to run this package.
-Don't forget to update credentials in the config/connection.js file with your own.
+Don't forget to update credentials in the config/connection.js file with your own.\
   Once downloaded and successfully installed, feel free to use to create your own blog.

   <a name="usage"></a>
   ## Usage
-  `source db/schema.sql` to create database from mysql command `use <database-name>;` switch to your newly created database `node db/seedPosts.js` in command line to populate your database with data `npm start` to run your server
+  `source db/schema.sql` to create database from mysql command\
+  `use <database-name>;` switch to your newly created database\
+  `node db/seedPosts.js` in command line to populate your database with data\
+  `npm start` to run your server

-  Use Heroku and the JAWSD add-on to deploy your blog so users can interact with it.
+  Use Heroku and the JAWSDB add-on to deploy your blog so users can interact with it.
 In order to use sessions, update the SS variable in the `server.js` file

   <a name="license"></a>
   ## License